aimms/how-to/Articles/333/333-evolving-webui.rst

          "i_sn" : "sp_elaborateNames",
     };

-For every data line, on the left we see the name of an index, here ``i_sn``, and on the right the name of a string parameter, here ``sp_elaborateNames``.
+For every data line, on the left we see the name of an index, here ``i_sn``, and on the right we see the name of a string parameter, here ``sp_elaborateNames``.
 To convert such a line, we open the set that is the range of the index, here ``s_someElements``, and specify the string parameter as annotation ``webui::ElementTextIdentifier``.
 The declaration of the set becomes:

 .. code-block:: aimms
     :linenos: